 Important ‘Covid-19 exemption’ information for Private Candidates sitting Cambridge May/June exams

-Cambridge has announced that private candidates can apply to not sit some components in the June 2021 exam series if your learning has been disrupted by Covid-19.
+Cambridge has announced that private candidates can apply to not sit some components in the May/June 2022 exam series if your learning has been disrupted by Covid-19.

 These applications are called ‘Covid-19 exemptions’ and the eligible components include practical examinations for science and ICT subjects, and some speaking and listening tests for language subjects.
-Not all subjects available in June 2021 have components which are eligible for Covid-19 exemptions.
+Not all subjects available in May/June 2022 have components which are eligible for Covid-19 exemptions.

 You can apply for a Covid-19 exemption if your learning was disrupted because the component required:

 - access to facilities and equipment that has not been possible due to Covid-19 disruption, e.g. instruments, laboratories, studios, audio visual equipment, sports facilities, specific software, specialist material.